WickyTheAnalyst/biodiversity-in-national-parks/README.md

 ## Goal

 The National Park Service aims to protect endangered species and maintain biodiversity in their parks.
-As an analyst, your key tasks involve studying species characteristics, conservation status, and their connection to the parks.
+As an analyst, my tasks were studying species characteristics, conservation status, and their connection to the parks.

 ## Objective